Secure human oversight of AI: Threat modeling in a socio-technical context: Conclusion

 \section{Conclusion}

 Research on human oversight has primarily focused on its effectiveness -- and rightfully so, given the complexity of designing oversight processes that genuinely mitigate risks in AI operations \cite{sterz2024quest, laux_institutionalised_2024, green2022flaws}.
 Adding to this complexity, it will become increasingly important to design for secure human oversight as oversight becomes an integral component of the safety, security, and accountability infrastructure of AI operations.
-We hope this paper serves as a starting point for research that analyzes the attack surface of human oversight and develops effective hardening strategies to prevent malicious actors from exploiting oversight as a gateway to compromise AI safety.
+We hope this paper serves as a starting point for research that analyzes the cybersecurity risk of human oversight.
+Additionally, we hope our paper serves as a guideline for researchers and technicians that are task to implement human oversight in a real-world system.